Harry Levy-Lawson, 1st Viscount Burnham

-Harry Lawson Webster Levy-Lawson, 1st Viscount Burnham, GCMG CH TD JP DL (18 December 1862 – 20 July 1933) was a British newspaper proprietor.
+Harry Lawson Webster Levy-Lawson, 1st Viscount Burnham, GCMG CH TD JP DL (18 December 1862 – 20 July 1933), was a British newspaper proprietor.
 He was originally a Liberal politician before joining the Liberal Unionist Party in the late 1890s.
-He sat in the House of Commons 1885–1892, 1893–1895, 1905–1906 and 1910–1916 when he inherited his barony.
+He sat in the House of Commons 1885–1892, 1893–1895, 1905–1906 and 1910–1916 until he inherited the Burnham barony on the death of his father.

 Biography

-Levy-Lawson was born in St Pancras, London, the son of Edward Levy-Lawson, 1st Baron Burnham, and his wife Harriette Georgiana Webster.
+Levy-Lawson was born in St Pancras, London, in 1862, the son of Edward Levy (who was created Baron Burnham in 1903) and his wife Harriette Georgiana Webster.
+The family name was legally changed from Levy to Levy-Lawson on 11 December 1875.

 He was educated at Cheam School, Headley, Berkshire, Eton and Balliol College, Oxford.
-His name was legally changed from Levy to Levy-Lawson on 11 December 1875.
 He became a lieutenant in the Royal Buckinghamshire Yeomanry, treasurer of the Free Land League, vice president of the Municipal Reform League, and a member of the executive committee of Municipal Federation League.
 In 1891, he was admitted to the Inner Temple, entitling him to practise as a barrister.

 Levy-Lawson was elected Member of Parliament (MP) for St Pancras West in the 1885 general election at the age of 23, but lost the seat in the 1892 general election.
 He was also a member of the London County Council from 1889 to 1892, for St Pancras West.

 He was returned to the Commons as MP for Cirencester at a by-election in 1893 and held the seat until his defeat at the 1895 general election.
 In 1905 he was elected at a by-election as MP for Mile End and lost the seat in 1906, regaining it in January 1910.
 In the interim he was Mayor of Stepney between 1907 and 1909.
 In 1911, he was appointed a deputy lieutenant of Buckinghamshire.

 Levy-Lawson was appointed a captain in the Royal Buckinghamshire Yeomanry on 1 May 1887, and later gained the honorary rank of major.
 He was promoted to lieutenant-colonel and appointed in command of the regiment on 18 October 1902.

 He saw active service in the First World War, where he was mentioned in despatches.
 In 1916, on the death of his father, he succeeded to the titles of Baron Burnham and the baronetcy and took his seat in the House of Lords.
-He also succeeded his father in the management and ownership of the Daily Telegraph.
+He also succeeded his father in the management and ownership of The Daily Telegraph.
 He was decorated with the Territorial Decoration (TD) and became Honorary Colonel of the 99th (Bucks and Berks Yeomanry) Brigade, Royal Artillery.
-He was invested as a Companion of Honour (CH) in 1917.
+He was invested as a Member of the Order of the Companions of Honour (CH) in 1917.

 He was the first chairman of the Burnham Committees on teachers' pay, which were named after him.